Helping Improve

-There are many reasons a patient may not use medication safely.
+Misunderstanding.
 Keeping track of everything after hospital discharge is challenging, especially when facing a new diagnosis.
-Medication use involves many details.
-Patients may not understand what they should take and how to take it.
+Medication use involves many details, and patients may not understand what they should take and how to take it.

-Financial constraints, pharmacy stock issues, and insurance denials can make it difficult to get medication or get refills.
-Even driving to the pharmacy to pick up a prescription can be out of reach for someone with limited resources.
-The care team can address these problems proactively.
+Transportation.
+Driving to the pharmacy to pick up a prescription can be out of reach for someone with limited resources.

 To follow a medication plan, patients must understand what medication they need, how to take it, and why it is important.
 Cover all these aspects when educating patients.